Retire in Switzerland

 What is it like to retire in Switzerland?

 "Life for a retiree in Switzerland and its surroundings is a combination of both peaceful respite and vibrant activity.
 Retirees living there can appreciate the more laid-back atmosphere found in small Alpine towns, but still have access to the amenities of larger cities.
 There is also a thriving expat community, so finding like-minded individuals is easy.
 Culturally, retirees can enjoy frequent music and theater festivals, as well as many museums and historical sites which are sure to spark interest.
 Recreation is easy to come by as Switzerland boasts some of the best scenery in all of Europe, perfect for long walks and hikes.
-As far as nightlife, there are several bars and restaurants to choose from where retirees can enjoy evening socializing and entertainment," said a retiree who moved to Switzerland.
+As far as nightlife, there are several bars and restaurants to choose from where retirees can enjoy evening socializing and entertainment," said one retiree in Switzerland.

 Get Quote